![]() |

 Thomas and his family emigrated to the Massachusetts Bay Colony about 1652, they brought with them Phillip's son John.
 Thomas was a tailor by trade and he set up shop in Salem.
 His brother Phillip was a butcher.
 By 1652, Oliver Cromwell, the Protector was in complete control of England.
 This was a period of reverse migration of staunch puritans from Massachusetts back to England.
 Those who continued to emigrate to the Colony probably did so for economic reasons.

-Jane, born about 1649, she was baptized on 4 July, she was only about 3 years old when her family sailed for America.
+Jane, born about 1649, was baptized on 4 July, she was only about 3 years old when her family sailed for America.
 She married Jonathan Pickering on March 19, 1663 in Salem.
 Her father Thomas died in March of 1686.
 Her mother Edith lived with Jane and her husband.
 Jane became a full member of the Salem church in August of 1694.
 Jonathan her husband died in 1729.

 There is one website in particular that seems to promote the idea that all Cromwell's in America must be related to Sir Oliver, and I won't name them but I will tell you what they said when I asked why, despite obvious evidence to the contrary, do they continue with these assertions.
 Their answer was "because it gets people to my site and it's good for business".
 How's that for dedicated genealogy!